brandonhorst/cstud/README.md

     - ~~Upload classes~~
     - ~~Edit classes using system editor~~
     - Download generated code given class name (Currently requires a separate command)
+* Allow for essential Wizard-implemented Studio functionality
+    - Create empty templates for new classes.
 * Handle errors well.
 * Soft functionality (syntax highlighting, wizards, snippets, and the like) will be pursued in independent projects.
 I hope to add functionality for Sublime Text, a solid multi-platform editor.